 Rainbow Falls Provincial Park is nestled along the northern shore of Lake Superior.
 It features five hiking trails that range in length and difficulty that are reputed to provide panoramic views of the surrounding area.
 Rainbow Falls also offers car camping and a variety of water-based recreational activities like fishing, canoeing and swimming on either Whitesand Lake or Lake Superior.

-We’ve been to Rainbow Falls twice:
+We’ve been to Rainbow Falls the following times:

 Rainbow Falls offers five hiking trails through the different landscapes in the park, one of which is the famous Casque Isles Hiking Trail that is 52km in length that links Terrace Bay, Schreiber and Rossport.
 Below are the trails that we’ve completed: